TV-Rename/tvrename/userguide.md

  1. **Full** - A full scan of all shows
  2. **Recent** - Scan of all the shows that have aired in the last 7 days
  3. **Quick** - Scan just the shows that are in the last 7 days and have a missing episode on disk.
-Plus any shows that match a media file in the download directory.
+Plus any shows that match a media file in the download folder.

 ## Scan Results